A search for neutrino signal from dark matter annihilation in the center of the Milky Way with Baikal NT200

 \subsection{Method B: Maximum likelihood ratio}

-In the analysis {\it B} we construct likelihood function and use more detailed information about angular distributions of signal and background.
-In this case we choose sufficiently large signal region $\psi< 40^\circ$ for counting events and disregard another part as it is expected to be dominated by background.
+In the analysis {\it B}, we construct likelihood function and use more detailed information about angular distributions of signal and background.
+In this case, we choose sufficiently large signal region $\psi< 40^\circ$ for counting of the events and disregard remaining part as it is expected to be dominated by the background.
 Let $f_S(\psi)$ and $f_B(\psi)$ be expected signal and background angular distribution functions normalized in the search region.
-In case of nonzero number of signal events one expects the data will be distributed according to
+In the case of nonzero number of signal events, one expects the data will be distributed according to